MBB-team/VBA-toolbox/_wiki/Optimizing-the-experimental-design.md

 ## Model selection

 In this context, we argue that one should choose among experimental designs according to their induced model selection error rate.
-This can be done by choosing the input $$u$$ that minimizes the so-called "Laplace-Chernoff risk"  (cf. [Daunizeau et al. 2011](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002280)) $$b_LC$$ , which yields a lower bound on the model selection error rate:
+This can be done by choosing the input $$u$$ that minimizes the so-called "Laplace-Chernoff risk" $$b_LC$$ (cf. [Daunizeau et al. 2011](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002280)), which yields a lower bound on the model selection error rate:

 $$b_{LC}(u) = 1-\frac{1}{2}\log\:\left(\frac{\Delta g(u)^2}{4\tilde Q(u)}+1\right) \quad \text{if}\; \tilde Q_1(u) \approx \tilde Q_2(u) \equiv \tilde Q_(u) $$